-A Breast Lift or Mastopexy is used to change to shape of the breast.
-Aging, pregnancy and weight loss can all have a negative impact on the appearance of the breasts.
-Each can cause for the breasts to soften and sag.
-If the problem is purely a loss of volume a Breast Implant can provide the cure; however, when the breast skin is over-stretched, and can no longer support the weight of the breast, a Breast Lift can usually provide a better result.
+A breast lift (mastopexy) is performed to change the shape of the breasts and produce a more youthful and “perky” aesthetic.
+Aging, pregnancy, and weight loss can negatively impact the appearance of the breasts.
+Each can cause the breasts to soften and sag.
+If the problem is purely a loss of volume, breast implants may provide the solution; however, when the breast skin is overstretched and can no longer support the weight of the breast, a breast lift can usually provide a better result.

-There many different breast lift procedures.
-Some have small scars, and can lift a small amount.
-Others can reposition the entire breast, and require longer incisions.
-Here is a list of the five most frequently performed breast lift procedure:
+There are many different types of breast lift procedures.
+Some produce small scars and can lift a small amount.
+Others can reposition the entire breast and require longer incisions.
+Here is a list of the five most frequently performed breast lift procedures:

 Crescent Mastopexy: The crescent breast lift is performed by making an incision around the top of the areola (the pigmented skin around the nipple).
-This lift is more a nipple lift than a true breast lift.
-It is good for moving the nipple small amounts.
+This lift is more of a nipple lift than a true breast lift.
+It is good for minor lifting of the nipple.
 Trying to move the nipple too far will lead to a distorted shape.
 The breast tissue cannot be lifted with a crescent lift.

-Vertical Mastopexy, Lollipop Lift: The vertical breast lift adds a vertical scar to a periareolar lift above.
+Vertical Mastopexy, Lollipop Lift: The vertical breast lift adds a vertical scar to a periareolar lift (described above).
 It is a variation on the Inverted-T technique listed below, but without the IMF scar (in the fold under the breast).
-The vertical breast can truly lift the breast and can push the nipple further up on the breast mound.
+The vertical breast lift can truly lift the breast and can push the nipple further up on the breast mound.

 Horizontal Mastopexy: The horizontal breast lift adds a horizontal inframammary fold (IMF) scar to the periareolar lift.
-The horizontal mastopexy is one of the least commonly used breast lifts.
+The horizontal mastopexy is one of the least used breast lifts.
 It requires a long narrow breast.
-It is a variation on the inverted-t technique that is absent the vertical scar.
-To avoid the vertical scar, the nipple needs to be more than 7 centimeters lower than the final, desired placement.
+It is a variation on the Inverted-T technique that omits the vertical scar.
+To avoid the vertical scar, the nipple needs to be more than 7 centimeters lower than the final desired placement.
 This horizontal breast lift works best for long, narrow breasts.
-The IMF scar is usually well hidden in the curve at the base of the breast.
+The IMF scar is usually well-hidden in the curve at the base of the breast.